-No; anyone is able to contribute articles for Daily.
+No; anyone is able to contribute articles for Daily on a casual basis.
 The positions for Daily provide you with a staff rank and access to our discussion section.
 It allows you to work with the Daily team at an official capacity, working and collaborating directly with other editors to create articles.
 Bear in mind working for the team directly will mean there are expectations when it comes to your workload.

 What do I get with a position?

 By joining the Daily team, you will be given a staff rank and access to our Daily staff forums, complete with username colour and rank image, as well as other PokéCommunity staff perks, including access to the VIP forums and a staff-exclusive chat forum.

 Do I need a PokéCommunity Account to be on Daily Staff?

 Registration at The PokéCommunity is required for all Daily staff.
 If you don’t have a PokéCommunity Account right now, you’ll be required to create one if you get a position.